logaretm/vee-validate/docs/src/templates/markdown/rules/syntax.md

 const someRuleObj = { in: [1, 2, 3, 4] };
 ```

-> In object form, rules keys accepts a single value **if the rule accepts a single argument**, if multiple arguments are passed you should pass them as an array in the same order.
+> In object form, rules keys accepts a single value if the rule accepts a single argument, if multiple arguments are passed you should pass them as an array in the same order.